migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/performance.md

 - No jank during animations (no dropped frames)
 - Smooth scroll performance
-- GPU acceleration used where appropriate (CSS transforms, opacity)
+- GPU acceleration is used where appropriate (CSS transforms, opacity)
 - Respects `prefers-reduced-motion` media query for accessibility
 - Animations optimized to avoid reflow/repaint